MehreenAbdullah/post-covid-leverage-profitability-nifty50/README.md

 Post-covid-leverage-profitability-nifty50

-This project examines how Nifty 50 companies adjusted their capital structures after the COVID-19 shock and whether post-pandemic deleveraging translated into improved profitability.
+This project examines how Nifty 50 companies adjusted their capital structures after the COVID-19 pendamic and whether post-pandemic deleveraging translated into improved profitability.
 Using firm-level data on Debt-to-Equity ratios and net profit (₹ Cr), the analysis measures structural shifts in leverage across pre- and post-COVID periods and evaluates earnings recovery through year-over-year profit growth.
 The relationship between leverage adjustments and profitability outcomes is assessed using correlation analysis and OLS regression.

 Project Structure